-The LLM in International Business Law is a masters degree offered by Maynooth University Department of Law.
+The LLM (International Business Law) is a dual masters degree offered by Maynooth University Department of Law and the Catholic University of Lyon (UCLy).
 The programme will enable law graduates to further their legal education by gaining a systematic understanding of the critical issues at the forefront of select areas of international business law.
-The programme also aims to develop legal research, reasoning, writing, advocacy, and teamwork skills, which are highly sought after by employers.
-Certain modules on the programme are run in partnership with leading law firms, offering students the opportunity to apply for work placements at the end of their studies.
-Commences September

 Applicants are required to have an undergraduate degree in law (a minimum 2.2 grade, honours (level 8) degree in law (a ‘licence’, an LLB or equivalent)).
 Acceptance of applicants with other types of diplomas will be determined by the Admissions Committee which may also take into account relevant professional experience.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.